connorGA/Super-Mario-Knockoff/README.md

 In order for Mario to go Super Saiyan, collect all 7 Dragon Balls.
 Keep in mind, once Mario is holding 7 Dragon Balls, catching another will restart the count.

 # Instillation Instructions
-In order to play, click the link below:
+In order to play, click the link below:<br>
 Play Game - https://connorga.github.io/Super-Mario-Knockoff/

 # Wireframe